 This East London-inspired beer and gin bar near Nyhavn hosts a daily happy hour that offers many two-for-one drink specials.
 Grab a stool at the bar or sink into one of the vintage-leather armchairs and order the Black & Yellow: Bulldog Gin with Thomas Henry tonic, lemon and licorice root, the bar’s signature garnish.
 Or let the staff happily guide you through the options.

 A favourite breakfast spot among locals, Grød is a porridge café that serves a seemingly endless combination of toppings and flavours, with a focus on seasonal and local fruits.
-The chia porridge rhubarb comes highly recommended, but you can create your own concoction with toppings like apple-vanilla compote, cocoa nibs, freeze-dried raspberries and caramel sauce.
-The restaurant is open from 7:30 a.m. to 5 p.m., so if you don't want to wait in line, head there for a snack later in the afternoon when it’s less busy.
+Create your own concoction with toppings like apple compote, cocoa nibs, freeze-dried raspberries and caramel sauce.
+The restaurant is open from 7:30 a.m. to 9 p.m., so if you don't want to wait in line, head there for a snack later in the afternoon when it’s less busy.

 Jægersborggade 50, 2200 København N, Copenhagen45-50-58-55-79groed.com

 Reservations are a must at Relæ, named one of the World’s 50 Best Restaurants and one of Copenhagen’s finest restaurants.
 Choose a four- or nine-course menu featuring items like Havervadgard lamb with shrimp and dill or romaine lettuce served with egg yolk and netties.
 The restaurant is expensive, so save it for a special occasion.

 This relaxed spot in the Meatpacking District serves up some of the most delicious fish and shellfish in Copenhagen.
 The menu varies depending on the fresh catch.
 Past favourites include seared trout with Brussels sprouts and oyster mushrooms and haddock with Jerusalem artichokes and fermented pear pearl barley.